jcubic/lips/docs/blog/2026-08-16-new-beta-continuations-and-tco.md

 ## Speed improvements

 A few optimizations were implemented.
-One of them is two new directives, simiar to `#!fold-case`, created as syntax extensions:
+One of them is two new directives, similar to `#!fold-case`, created as syntax extensions:

 ```scheme